Album Cover Art - The Most Unique and Creative Service

 Art has always been a major part of my life growing up as a child.
 Following high shool, I begin a career in graphic design.
 Initially, I started designing Myspace pages for artists and later got involved in creating flyers, banners and album cover art for musicians.

-Below is an extensive list of 50 of my past album cover art and single cover designs.
+Below is an extensive list of my past album cover art and single cover designs.
 Some designs and artworks did not make the cut for this list.

 Album Cover Art #1 – “Washed Away” Mixtape